-“Is PSN down?” and “Why am I unable to connect to PSN?” are increasingly asked as players deal with common PSN problems on the PS4 Pro, PS4 and PS3.
-We’ll look at the most frequent PSN problems and how to fix them.
+“Is PSN down?” and “Why am I unable to connect to PSN?” are increasingly asked as players deal with common PSN problems on the PS4 Pro and PS4.
+We’ll look at the most frequent PSN problems and how you can fix them.

 This guide will also walk through how to play PS4 games offline, which is a step you need to take when you are able to connect to PSN so that you can play next time you are offline.